macnick/mapply/README.md

 The project was not compatible with older browser that do not support the newest features of JavaScript like private class methods and private class properties.
 I solved this problem by adding Babel 7.
 Also added webpack to package a smaller solution.

+## Improvements

+1. Workout data is saved to localStorage.
+The data is converted to JSON and as a result, the classes and all inheritance are destroyed.
+Fixed this by recreating the objects while loading them from the localStorage.

 ## What is next

 1. Add an option to change the layer of the map